EzzaJalal/backend_final_project/README.md

    git clone https://github.com/EzzaJalal/task-management-system.git

 - Navigate to the project directory cd task-management-system
-- Run the project with your preferred IDE or with Maven mvn spring-boot:run
+- Run the project with your preferred IDE or with Maven mvn spring-boot: run

 **Visit: http://localhost:8080**